 Adoption of smart waste management is only one element of the many long-term sustainable changes that have surfaced.
 We are proud to be a longstanding partner with so many cities, campuses, and companies who are changing the status quo.
 A sincere THANK YOU to all of our customers and their communities.
 We would not be where we are today without your adoption of, trust in, and success with our world leading system.

-We celebrate Earth Day Every Day by recognizing our customers who are making a difference in sustainability and environmental protection through their use of Bigbelly's smart waste management solution.
-We are excited to announce the Top 25 Highest Recycling & Compost Diversion Ratios from Smart Campus Deployments.
-Congratulations to each and every one of these colleges and universities for their commitment to recycling and sustainability.
-We could not be more proud to be a part of these universities' success in achieving goals related to recycling diversion to create a more sustainable campus today and tomorrow.
+We’re thrilled to recognize our customers who are making a difference in sustainability and environmental protection through their use of Bigbelly's smart waste management solution.
+We are excited to unveil the Top 25 Highest Recycling & Compost Diversion Ratios from Smart Campus Deployments ranking of 2018.